The Vatican is a state-like entity. Legal personality of state-like entities. International legal status of the subjects of the federation

 2) religious-territorial (Vatican - 1929, Order of Malta - 1889).
 Currently, the subject of international law is only one religious-territorial state-like entity - the Vatican.

 The Order of Malta was recognized as a sovereign military entity in 1889.
 Its seat is Rome (Italy).
 The main purpose of the Order is charity.
-At present, the Order has established diplomatic relations with sovereign states (104), signifying its international recognition.
+Currently, the Order has established diplomatic relations with sovereign states (104), meaning it international recognition.
 In addition, the Order has observer status at the UN, its own currency and citizenship.
 However, this is not enough.
-The Order has neither its territory nor its own population.
+The Order has neither its own territory nor its own population.
 From which it follows that he is not a subject of international law, and his sovereignty and ability to participate in international relations can be called a legal fiction.

-The Vatican, unlike the Order of Malta, has almost all the features of a state: its own territory, population, supreme authorities and administration.
-The peculiarity of its status lies in the fact that the purpose of its existence is to represent the interests of the Catholic Church in the international arena, and almost the entire population is subjects of the Holy See.
+The Vatican, unlike the Order of Malta, has almost all the features of a state: its own territory, population, supreme bodies of power and administration.
+The peculiarity of its status is that the purpose of its existence is to represent the interests of catholic church on international arena, and almost the entire population is subjects of the Holy See.

-under the state in international law, a country is understood with all the features of a sovereign state inherent in it.
+Under the state In international law, a country is understood with all the inherent characteristics of a sovereign state.
 However, not every country can be a state in the international legal sense and a subject of international law (for example, colonial countries and other geopolitical units).

 From the history

-The first attempt to codify the international legal features of the state was given in the Inter-American Convention on the Rights and Duties of the State of 1933.
+The first attempt to codify the international legal characteristics of a state was given in the Inter-American Convention on the Rights and Duties of the State of 1933.
 According to Art.
-1 of this Convention, a state, as a person of international law, must have the following conditions:
+1 of this Convention, a state as a person of international law must have the following conditions:

 government;